Don't Stop, Girlypop!: Plot

-The player takes the role of an unnamed revolutionary environmental activist combating a mining corporation known as Tigris Nix; which pollutes the environment through their draining of a substance called "The Love".
+The player takes the role of an unnamed revolutionary environmental activist combating a mining corporation known as Tigris Nix; the company pollutes the environment through their draining of a substance called "The Love".
 In protest, the player travels through various Tigris Nix facilities, destroying the robotic security drones throughout and draining them of their love.

+Reception

+Don't Stop, Girlypop! received "mixed or average" reviews from critics, according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 38% of critics.
+Reviewing the game for Shacknews, Lucas White praised the aesthetic, gameplay, and customization while criticizing "some janky mechanics" and "wooden voice-acting".